MicrosoftDocs/well-architected/well-architected/security/tradeoffs.md

 - Security or compliance requirements might limit data residency options or access control restrictions for backups, potentially further complicating recovery by segmenting even offline replicas.

-:::image type="icon" source="../_images/trade-off.svg"::: **Increased rate of change.** A workload that experiences runtime change is exposed to more risk of a reliability impact due to that change.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: **Increased rate of change.** A workload that experiences runtime change is exposed to more risk of a reliability impact due to that change.

 - Stricter patching and update policies will lead to more changes in the workload's production environment.
 This change comes from sources such as these:
   - Application code being released more frequently due to updates in libraries or updates in base container images